Advanced Tutorial

 .
 The new result with the same output id

 will overwrite the old one.
-You can ignore output files and just load the result into the MPicker GUI by choosing load result to gui
+Output files can be ignored because the result can be loaded directly into the MPicker GUI by choosing load result to gui

 .